How to Build Simple React App (Part 4)

 ...

 That is it, we now connected everything up.
-If you change initial state value of filter to, for example, types.FILTER_DONE will only see finished todos on screen.
+If you change the initial state value of the filter to, for example, types.FILTER_DONE will only see finished todos on screen.
 That is nice, but we need some kind of public interface to enable users to change the filter.
 We will do that with the new component.

 // src/components/Home/TodoList/FilterSelect.jsx